doloresmiao/doloresmiao.github.io/README.md

 Natural languages: can speak and write in fluent English and Chinese (Mandarin and Cantonese, the latter of which is of native fluency)

+Programming:

-Programming languages: worked on projects using C, C++, C#, Python, and Perl.\
+Worked on projects using C, C++, C#, and Python programming languages.\
-C/C++ variants include CUDA, HLSL, GLSL.
+Experience using parallel programming paradigms including pthread, OpenCilk, OpenMP & CUDA.\
+Knowledge about real-time rendering pipelines, 6 year experience in shader languages such as HLSL and GLSL.\
+Compiler engineering experience using LLVM passes, ROSE and Clang source-to-source compiler plugins.